 Product to try: Rael Spot Control Cover.
 These spot control covers are large enough to cover the small patches of fungal acne as they appear, allowing you to protect them from environmental stressors while the hydrocolloid works to draw out pus and oil from the bumps.

 You should also make sure you’re taking care of your skin with natural skin care products that keep your skin clean and properly hydrated without the use of harsh chemicals or toxins.
-Rael offers an all natural, toxin-free skincare line to add to your skincare routine that can help keep you looking healthy, radiant, and comfortable.
+Rael offers a clean, toxin-free skincare line to add to your skincare routine that can help keep you looking healthy, radiant, and comfortable.

 Fungal acne isn’t the same as regular acne, and it shouldn’t be treated the same.
 You can recognize fungal acne by how it appears and feels, and you can get relief by trying natural, holistic solutions like tea tree oil and hydrocolloid patches as opposed to harsher chemicals from antifungal creams that can be found in the world of dermatology.
 Lifestyle changes will also help you keep fungal acne from cropping up as frequently.